 Derek Mills from our office fabricated the wood tops in his spare time nights and weekends.

-It’s always fun to start digging into an historic building, because you never quite know what you will find.
+It’s always fun to start digging into a historic building because you never quite know what you will find.
 In this case, we didn’t find a lot, but we did like the quirky nature of the pre-existing fireplace/masonry, and elected to expose the brick all the way up to the new vaulted ceiling in the final design instead of following the original interior details to a “T”.

 For the wood trusses, we came up with something simple made of 2×10 + 2x8s and off the shelf hardware – probably the most economical way to do them.
 These were needed structurally when we removed the ceiling joists – structural engineer checked the sizing and connections.
 Beyond the structural needs, we wanted to do something for character and to help the scale of the space.
 The beams make a big difference in how the space feels and contribute to the overall industrial-chic character of the space.